rbtylee/tutorial-jsonc/tutorial/parsing3.md

 ```

-Once compiled and executed the results:
+Once compiled and executed, the results:

 ```
 $ ./json-str00